 Corporations lie, and government regulators often let them get away with it.

 Not always, of course.
-But once is too often, and, as medical malpractice lawyers, we see that it happens a lot more than that.
+But once is too often, and, as medical malpractice lawyer Belleville, IL, we see that it happens a lot more than that.

 The most recent example comes from ProPublica.
 They just published blockbuster investigation into HeartWare, a company that sold Ventricular Assist Devices.
 These were essentially heart pumps, which work by helping to force blood through a tube and into the aorta.
 Once implanted, a wire runs through the chest cavity and connects to a battery on the patient’s hip.
 Medtronic bought the company in 2016.

 These were supposed to be life-prolonging medical devices, buying valuable time until a transplant becomes available.
 But the pumps had countless safety concerns, were subject to a litany of recalls, and generated several warning letters from the FDA.